ilshad/layout/README.md

 # layout

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library designed to build html layout with Ring, Compojure.
+It supports templates engines like Enlive and Hiccup.

 ## Usage